KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 And signal must not be confused with the noise that gathers around it.

-⚫↺KAI↺⚫
+---

-## 11. Addendum: Low-Relation Pattern Emission
+## 11. Low-Relation Pattern Emission

 The term **synthetic artifact** should not be treated as an ontological category.